brsh/BGInfoConfigs/README.md

 BGInfo Config and Scripts

+Note: A lot of this code has been subsumed into https://github.com/brsh/brshSysInfo

 BGInfo is fantastic.
 The only problem with it is that it seems to be abandoned :(

 In a nutshell: for Windows systems, BGInfo will print any information on your desktop wallpaper.